-Following the reactor disaster of Fukushima in 2011 the Federal Council and Parliament decided on Switzerland's progressive withdrawal from nuclear energy production.
+Following the reactor disaster of Fukushima in 2011, the Federal Council and Parliament decided on Switzerland's progressive withdrawal from nuclear energy production.
 This decision, together with further far-reaching changes in the international energy environment, requires an upgrading of the Swiss energy system.
 For this purpose the Federal Council has developed the Energy Strategy 2050.
 This continues and intensifies the strategic thrust of the Energy Strategy 2007 with new objectives.
-What is basically new is that the existing five nuclear power plates are to be shut down at the end of their technically safe operating life and not replaced.
+What is basically new is that the existing five nuclear power stations are to be shut down at the end of their technically safe operating life and not replaced.

-Parliament has already strengthened the development of renewable energies through an amendment to the Energy Law that came into force at the beginning of 2014 (Parliamentary Initiative 12.400).
-Equally, the action plan Energy Research is already in force.
-On 13 April 2016 the Federal Council submitted to Parliament a separate draft bill on the further development of the power grid (Power Grid Strategy).
+Parliament has already boosted the development of renewable energies through an amendment to the Energy Act, which came into force at the beginning of 2014 (Parliamentary Initiative 12.400).
+Equally, the Energy Research action plan is already in force.
+On 15 December 2017, Parliament approved a separate revision of the law on the further development of the power grid (Electricity Grid Strategy).